Mission

 Additive Conservation Manager

 Kathleen is the Additive Conservation Manager at CCALT and is based out of the Steamboat Springs office.
 In this role, she supports the enhancement of agricultural and conservation values on working lands across the state.
 Top priorities include grassland health, improvements to irrigation systems, and wildfire mitigation.
 Kathleen supports the Agricultural Resiliency Fund, the Steamboat Front Wildfire Ready Action Plan, and CCALT’s administration of the Colorado Soil Health Program.
-She developed a deep appreciation for agricultural lands while working on ranches and raising livestock.
+She holds a Master of Environmental Science degree from the Yale School of the Environment.
+Kathleen developed a deep appreciation for agricultural lands while working on ranches and raising livestock.
 She believes working lands are essential to resilient western landscapes and local communities.

 Darryl Seibel